gulp-cookery/gulp-chef/README.md

 ### Development / Production Mode

-Configurable recipes don't have to worry about development/production mode.
+Recipes for gulp-chef don't have to worry about development/production mode.
 Configurations are resolved for that specific mode already.

 ## Writing Plugins

+A gulp-chef plugin is just a normal Node.js module, plus some required information.

 ### Plugin Types

-Aa said in "[Writing Recipes](#Writing_Recipes)" section, there are 3 kinds of recipes: "__task__", "__stream processor__", and "__flow controller__".
+Aa said in [Writing Recipes](#Writing_Recipes) section, there are 3 kinds of recipes: "__task__", "__stream processor__", and "__flow controller__".
 Gulp-chef need to know which type the plugin is.
-Since a plugin is installed via `npm install`, plugin must denote which type it is.
+Since a plugin is installed via `npm install`, there is no folder name from which gulp-chef reailze which type a local recipe is, therefore plugin must denote which type it is.

 ``` javascript
 function myPlugin(done) {